openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks/performance-benchmarks-faq.rst

    Intel partners with vendors all over the world.
 For a list of Hardware Manufacturers, see the `Intel® AI: In Production Partners & Solutions Catalog <https://www.intel.com/content/www/us/en/internet-of-things/ai-in-production/partners-solutions-catalog.html>`__.
-   For more details, see the :doc:`Supported Devices <../compatibility-and-support/supported-devices>`. documentation.
+   For more details, see the :doc:`Supported Devices <../compatibility-and-support/supported-devices>` article.

 .. dropdown:: How can I optimize my models for better performance or accuracy?